HOW DO YOU KNOW WHEN IT’S TIME?

 SHOULD HOUSEMATES BE PRESENT DURING THE PROCEDURE?

 It may reduce the aimless wandering all through the house later.
-They may sense what has happened and “know” the other pet has died.
+They may sense what has happened and already “know” the other pet has died.
 Every situation is different and since you know pets best, it is a decision you will have to make.

 SHOULD CHILDREN BE PRESENT DURING THE PROCEDURE?